 Electrical Repair & Installation Services

 If you’re uncertain about what is causing a tripped circuit breaker, it’s best to consult with a qualified electrical professional.
-Our team of emergency electricians offer reliable electrical services for homeowners in Connecticut and Massachusetts.
+Our team of emergency electricians offer reliable electrical services in Bridgeport, CT and other areas.

 Our technicians provide various types of electrical solutions such as electrical inspections, whole-house generator installation, and electrical panel replacement.
 Our staff will perform an inspection of your system to find damaged electrical wiring.
 Once we find the issue, we will upgrade your electrical system to keep your family safe.
 Give our team of electricians a call to receive assistance with a malfunctioning electrical system.